Associate of Business Administration in Accountancy

 Note 1: Course transferable to BBA programmes of CityU.

-According to the Graduate Exit Survey 2020, 82.9% of surveyed graduates went on to further studies.
-The following table lists some of the degree programmes that accepted our graduates in recent years.
+According to the Graduate Exit Survey 2023, 81% of surveyed graduates went on to further studies.
+The following further studies pathways is not exhaustive but only aims to show some examples.

 UOW College Hong Kong |